MarcelloBB/travel-cli/README.md

 - Create and list workspaces and collections
 - Set the current active workspace
 - Send HTTP GET requests with custom headers and verbose output
+- Save the formatted reponse body in a JSON file (--output [file.json])
 - Clean and extensible CLI structure with [Cobra](https://github.com/spf13/cobra)

 ### Example usage